|

 Bunaken Marine Park, Komodo National

-Park, Lembeh
+Park, Flores east to Alor, Lembeh

-Strait, North Sulawesi, Raja Ampat (West Papua).
+Triton Bay (West Papua).
 Fishes, invertebrates, coral reefs, shipwrecks, topside

 electric reefs, spectral